Health insurance: Funding and obligations

 Prescription drug plans are a form of insurance offered through some health insurance plans.
 In the U.S., the patient usually pays a copayment and the prescription drug insurance part or all of the balance for drugs covered in the formulary of the plan.
 Such plans are routinely part of national health insurance programs.
 For example, in the province of Quebec, Canada, prescription drug insurance is universally required as part of the public health insurance plan, but may be purchased and administered either through private or group plans, or through the public plan.

-Some, if not most, health care providers in the United States will agree to bill the insurance company if patients are willing to sign an agreement that they will be responsible for the amount that the insurance company doesn't pay.
+Some, if not most, health care providers in the United States will agree to bill the insurance company if patients are willing to sign an agreement that they will be responsible for the amount that the insurance company does not pay.
 The insurance company pays out of network providers according to "reasonable and customary" charges, which may be less than the provider's usual fee.
 The provider may also have a separate contract with the insurer to accept what amounts to a discounted rate or capitation to the provider's standard charges.
 It generally costs the patient less to use an in-network provider.

+All health care systems ration health care to avoid excessive health system spending, typically with the help of cost-effectiveness analysis (CEA).
+Higher cost-effectiveness thresholds increase health insurance premiums and can make health insurance less affordable.
+Low competition between health insurers was found to increase health insurance premiums.
+Due to higher health care costs with age the costs of health insurance can depend on the old-age dependency ratio of a population.

 Comparisons

 The Commonwealth Fund, in its annual survey, "Mirror, Mirror on the Wall", compares the performance of the health care systems in Australia, New Zealand, the United Kingdom, Germany, Canada and the U.S. Its 2007 study found that, although the U.S. system is the most expensive, it consistently under-performs compared to the other countries.
 One difference between the U.S. and the other countries in the study is that the U.S. is the only country without universal health insurance coverage.

 The Commonwealth Fund completed its thirteenth annual health policy survey in 2010.
-A study of the survey "found significant differences in access, cost burdens, and problems with health insurance that are associated with insurance design".
+A study of the survey "found significant differences in access, cost burdens, and problems with health insurance that are associated with insurance design."
 Of the countries surveyed, the results indicated that people in the United States had more out-of-pocket expenses, more disputes with insurance companies than other countries, and more insurance payments denied; paperwork was also higher although Germany had similarly high levels of paperwork.